Equatorial Guinea’s most complete guide Updated 2023

 - For business related trips, you must present a letter from the company indicating the reason and duration of your trip

-- For stays longer than 90 days, you have to ask for a permit from the National Police Office in Malabo or Bata.
-Remember that you would have to justify that you have enough money to cover your expenses in Equatorial Guinea.
+- If you intend to stay longer than 90 days, you have to ask for a permit from the National Police Office in Malabo or Bata and justify that you have enough money to cover your expenses in Equatorial Guinea.
 For instance, you can submit an employment contract.

 - Two aplications and signed forms and a passport photo with each form.
 Don’t worry, they can be downloaded online on the corresponding embassy page, or at the same embassy they will provide you with a copy

 - Payment of 100 € non-refundable, as application fee.
-Although this is true, this price can be increased or decreased depending on the country in which you apply for the visa and the exchange rates.
+This price can be increased or decreased depending on the country in which you apply for the visa and the exchange rates.

 - Certificate of criminal record.
 Very important, make it more or less recent.
-Even though, the embassy does not specify a date, we recommend less than 6 month old.
+They do not specify a date, but we recommend that it is not older than 6 months.

-- The yellow fever vaccine is mandatory.
-In the other hand, vaccines for cholera, typhoid fever, hepatitis and tetanus diphtheria are recommended.
-Despite, borders control does not usually ask for it, we totally recommend it.
-Besides, it is not just us, but foreign ministries around the world.
+- The yellow fever vaccine is mandatory and recommended for malaria, cholera, typhoid fever, hepatitis and tetanus diphtheria.
+They don’t usually ask you, but we totally recommend it, not just us, but foreign ministries around the world.

-- In the event of business trip, talk to your guest company or your contact in the country to provide a letter of invitation indicating the reason and duration of your visit.
+- For business trip, talk to your guest company or your contact in the country to provide a letter indicating the reason and duration of your visit.

-- For tourism purposes, as we have told you before, contact any tourism agency in the country and they should be able to facilitate it (including ours).
+- If the trip is for tourism, as we have told you before, contact any tourism agency in the country and they should be able to facilitate it (including ours).